ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/workflow.rst

   :Executes:
      The |ESMValTool| command line script
   :Details:
-     Runs for every metric defined in the workflow
+     Runs for every group of recipes defined in the workflow

 Design considerations
 ---------------------